awsdocs/aws-greengrass-developer-guide/doc_source/core-ota-update.md

 + Address software stability issues\.
 + Deploy new or improved features\.

-An OTA update makes all these benefits available without having to perform the update manually or having the device which is running the core software physically present\.
-The OTA Update Agent also performs a rollback in case of a failed OTA update\.
-Performing an OTA update is optional but can help you manage your AWS IoT Greengrass core devices\.
-Look for announcements of new versions of the core's software on the Greengrass developer forum\.
+You do not have perform manual steps or have the device that is running the core software physically present\.
+In the event of a failed update, the OTA Update agent performs a rollback\.

-In order to support an OTA update of Greengrass core software by using the OTA Update Agent, your Greengrass core device must:
+To support OTA updates of Greengrass core software, your Greengrass core device must:
 + Have available local storage three times the amount of the core's runtime usage requirement\.
-+ Not have trusted boot enabled in the partition containing the Greengrass core platform software\. \(The AWS IoT Greengrass core can be installed and run on a partition with trusted boot enabled, but cannot perform an OTA update\.\)
++ Not have trusted boot enabled in the partition that contains the Greengrass Core platform software\. \(The AWS IoT Greengrass core can be installed and run on a partition with trusted boot enabled, but cannot perform an OTA update\.\)
-+ Have read/write permissions on the partition containing the Greengrass core platform software\.
++ Have read/write permissions on the partition containing the Greengrass Core platform software\.
-+ Have a connection to the AWS cloud\.
++ Have a connection to the AWS Cloud\.
 + Have a correctly configured AWS IoT Greengrass core and appropriate certificates\.

-Before launching an OTA Update of Greengrass core software, it is important to note the impact that it will have on the devices in your Greengrass group, both on the core device and on client devices connected locally to that core:
+Before you launch an OTA update of Greengrass Core software, be aware of the impact on the devices in your Greengrass group, both on the core device and on client devices connected locally to that core:
-+ The core will be shut down during the update\.
++ The core shuts down during the update\.
-+ Any Lambda functions running on the core will be shut down\.
++ Any Lambda functions running on the core are shut down\.
 If those functions write to local resources, they might leave those resources in an incorrect state unless shut down properly\.
-+ During the core's downtime, all its connections with the cloud will be lost and messages routed through the core by client devices will be lost\.
++ During the core's downtime, all its connections with the cloud are lost\.
+Messages routed through the core by client devices are lost\.
-+ Credential caches will be lost\.
++ Credential caches are lost\.
-+ Queues which hold pending work for Lambda functions will be lost\.
++ Queues that hold pending work for Lambda functions are lost\.
-+ Long\-lived Lambda functions will lose their dynamic state information and all pending work will be dropped\.
++ Long\-lived Lambda functions lose their dynamic state information and all pending work is dropped\.

-The following state information will be preserved during an OTA Update:
+The following state information is preserved during an OTA update:
 + Local shadows
 + Greengrass logs
-+ OTA Agent logs
++ OTA agent logs

 ## Greengrass OTA Agent<a name="ota-agent"></a>

-The Greengrass OTA Agent is the software component on the device which handles update jobs created and deployed in the cloud\.
-The Greengrass OTA Agent is distributed in the same software package as the Greengrass core software\.
-The agent is located in `./greengrass/ota/ota_agent/ggc-ota` and creates its logs in `/var/log/greengrass/ota/ggc_ota.txt`\.
+The Greengrass OTA agent is the software component on the device that handles update jobs created and deployed in the cloud\.
+The Greengrass OTA agent is distributed in the same software package as the Greengrass Core software\.
+The agent is located in `./greengrass/ota/ota_agent/ggc-ota`\.
+It creates its logs in `/var/log/greengrass/ota/ggc_ota.txt`\.

-You can start the Greengrass OTA Agent by executing the binary manually or by integrating it as part of an init script such as a systemd service file\.
+You can start the Greengrass OTA agent by executing the binary manually or by integrating it as part of an init script such as a systemd service file\.
 The binary should be run as root\.
-Once started, the Greengrass OTA Agent will begin listening for Greengrass update jobs from the cloud and execute them sequentially\.
-The Greengrass OTA Agent will ignore all other IoT job types\.
+When it starts, the Greengrass OTA agent listens for Greengrass update jobs from the cloud and executes them sequentially\.
+The Greengrass OTA agent ignores all other IoT job types\.

-Do not start multiple OTA Agent instances as this may cause conflicts\.
+Do not start multiple OTA agent instances because this might cause conflicts\.

-If your Greengrass core or Greengrass OTA Agent is managed by an init system, see [Integration With Init Systems](#integration-with-init) for related configurations\.
+If your Greengrass core or Greengrass OTA agent is managed by an init system, see [Integration with Init Systems](#integration-with-init) for related configurations\.

 **CreateSoftwareUpdateJob API**

-The CreateSoftwareUpdateJob API creates a software update for a core or for several cores\.
-This API can be used to update the OTA Agent as well as the Greengrass core software\.
-It makes use of the AWS IoT Jobs feature which provides additional commands to manage a Greengrass core software update job\.
-See [Jobs](https://docs.aws.amazon.com/iot/latest/developerguide/iot-jobs.html) for more information on how to manage a Greengrass Update\.
+The `CreateSoftwareUpdateJob` API creates a software update for a core or for several cores\.
+This API can be used to update the OTA agent and the Greengrass Core software\.
+It makes use of the AWS IoT jobs, which provide additional commands to manage a Greengrass core software update job\.
+For more information, see [Jobs](https://docs.aws.amazon.com/iot/latest/developerguide/iot-jobs.html)\.

-The following example shows how to create a Greengrass core software update job using the CLI:
+The following example shows how to use the CLI to create a Greengrass core software update job:

 ```
 aws greengrass create-software-update-job \